Behler-Young/Reports/README.md

 ## Solution deployment

 First open properties for the project/folder to publish.
 Make sure the SQL Server version matches the production server.
-Finally, right-click the RDLC file to update and select Deploy.
-Wee [Publishing Reports to a Report Server](https://docs.microsoft.com/en-us/sql/reporting-services/reports/publishing-reports-to-a-report-server?view=sql-server-ver16) for more details.
+Finally, right-click the RDL file to update and select Deploy.
+See [Publishing Reports to a Report Server](https://docs.microsoft.com/en-us/sql/reporting-services/reports/publishing-reports-to-a-report-server?view=sql-server-ver16) for more details.

 ## Related Links
 <!-- Links to more articles.
 Remember to delete "en-us" from the link path. -->